Drop and rebuild an index in Azure AI Search

 - Add, update, or delete semantic configurations

 When you add a new field, existing indexed documents are given a null value for the new field.
-On a future data refresh, values from external source data replace the nulls added by Azure Cognitive Search.
+On a future data refresh, values from external source data replace the nulls added by Azure AI Search.
 For more information on updating index content, see Add, Update or Delete Documents.

 How to rebuild an index